makrai/notes/artetxe19-massiv-multiling-sent-enc-TACL.md

-Massively Multilingual Sentence Embeddings for Zero-Shot Cross-Lingual Transfer and Beyond Mikel Artetxe, Holger Schwenk
+Massively Multiling Sentence Embeds for Zero-Shot Cross-Ling Transfer & Beyond Mikel Artetxe, Holger Schwenk
 Transactions of the Association for Computational Linguistics (2019) 7: 597–610